mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Fanla!"
 He yelled for her, but she couldn't hear.

 	He held the knife in his left hand and with a quick flick, he cut open a small hole under the scrape on hae temple.
-A mix of blood, hydroderm, and cerebral fluid formed a rivulet in the dust while Kip put the knife far away and continued to monitor hae pulse.
+A mix of blood, dermal fluid, and cerebral fluid formed a rivulet in the dust while Kip put the knife far away and continued to monitor hae pulse.

 	"Nystagmus; pulse fast; temperature high; breathing irregular," he said aloud as he had been trained to do.